mitoteam/mtsaver/README.md

 You can use any scheduler (`cron` or _Windows Task Scheduler_) to run this command regularly to have your directory backups.

+By default mtsaver creates file `_mtsaver.log` file in archives directory with archiving logs.
+It has explanations why full or diff archive was created.
+You can disable log file by setting `log_format:` option to _disable_ in `.mtsaver.yml` file.

 ## Help

 Run `mtsaver help` for options and commands description.